-UC Davis police are warning of widespread telephone and email scams that have victimized students in recent months.
-If you receive email, phone calls or other messages requesting that you send someone money, it is almost certainly a scam.
+UC Davis police are warning of widespread scams that can victimized students.
+If you receive emails, phone calls or other messages requesting that you send someone money, it is almost certainly a scam.

 The messages may say that you have gotten a job offer, are about to be arrested, that you have won a prize, that you may get an apartment, that someone needs help transferring money or that your visa is about to expire.
 In all cases, the scammer will, sooner or later, demand that you send them money in some form, including as gift cards for Amazon, iTunes, Walmart, Target or other retailers.

 Police advise: Do not send money in any form in response to such requests.
 If you think you have been a victim of fraud, or have information about such a crime, call the Police Department by phone, 530-754-2677.

 For additional information on other types of scams to be aware of click below.